-Students in Drexel’s BS in Psychology learn how to frame and find answers to important questions regarding human behavior, cognition and emotion, and how to apply their findings to improve lives.
+Students in Drexel’s Bachelor of Science (BS) in Psychology undergraduate program learn how to frame and find answers to important questions regarding human behavior, cognition and emotion, and how to apply their findings to improve lives.
 Students have the opportunity to conduct research alongside the department’s distinguished faculty, who lead innovative research and clinical projects in areas including health, forensic, cognitive, human experimental, neuro and clinical psychology.
 Through Drexel’s renowned cooperative education program and faculty research projects, students gain hands-on, resume-enhancing experience to prepare them for the next step in their career.

 Learn more about co-op for psychology majors

 By actively engaging in independent research alongside department faculty, psychology majors develop their skills as scientists and benefit from the close mentorship of faculty advisors, preparing them for successful experiences in graduate school.
-Students may conduct research for credit under two formal course mechanisms: Independent Study and the Senior Thesis.
+Undergraduate psychology students may conduct research for credit under two formal course mechanisms: Independent Study and the Senior Thesis.

 Learn more about research opportunities

 The Department of Psychological and Brain Sciences strongly encourages our students to take advantage of the rich experiences that come from international study, co-op and service activities.
 We encourage all of our majors to travel abroad, if possible, to nourish intellectual curiosity, gain an appreciation for cultural diversity, form new friendships and have fun.
 For more information, contact Reni Gibney at email@example.com.

 The psychology undergraduate program offers many activities and clubs to help foster a sense of community within the department.
 The Psi Chi International Honor Society, Drexel Psychology Club and Students of Color in Psychology are active, student-led organizations that not only organize career, GRE and mock-interview workshops, but also host movie nights with the faculty and plan other social events.